hacktoon/nami/README.md

 ## PLANNING
-- start a fill for each city,
+- start a fill for each capital, create roads for all cities found in radius
-- Each city can have only 4 neighbours (road portals) stop if found 4 neighbors
+  - repeat for towns and at last, villages
-- city has a routing table
+- every city has a routing table
 - each route has a id, cities,

-### BlockLayer
-- Calculate 3x3 surface code map to distribute % of erosion
-- Start fill from river and block shore points

-### BasinLayer
-- Add basin types (plain, plateau, slope)
-- Add erosion tree for all points
-- Vary river source point for each block
-- Add Watershed tree to basin

 ### General ideas